-Global Collections
+Global Variables and Collections

-AllGroups.
+- AllGroups.
 This CanonicalStringDictionary is defined in the Globals dictionary, and is protected by the DataCuratorObjectSecurityPolicy.
 Each Symbol in AllGroups corresponds to a group of users.
-When GemStone is first installed, AllGroups contains the symbols #System, #Publishers, #Subscribers, #DataCuratorGroup, and #SymbolUser.
+When GemStone is first installed, AllGroups contains the symbols #System, #Publishers, #Subscribers, #DataCuratorGroup, and #SymbolUser. - AllUsers.

-AllUsers.
 The AllUsers object (a UserProfileSet) is defined in the Globals dictionary, and is protected by the DataCuratorObjectSecurityPolicy.
 AllUsers contains the UserProfiles of all GemStone users.
 When GemStone is first installed, AllUsers contains five UserProfiles: SystemUser, DataCurator, GcUser, SymbolUser, and Nameless.

-For more information on the Special system accounts, see page 179.
+For more information on the Special system accounts, see page 136.

 - AllDeletedUsers.
 This collection is defined in the Globals dictionary, and is protected by the DataCuratorObjectSecurityPolicy.
 AllDeletedUsers contains DeletedUserProfiles representing GemStone users that have been removed from AllUsers.
 When GemStone is first installed, AllDeletedUsers is empty. - AllClusterBuckets.
 This ClusterBucketArray is defined in the Globals dictionary, and is protected by the DataCuratorObjectSecurityPolicy.
 AllClusterBuckets contains instances of ClusterBucket, which group objects on extent pages to improve performance.
-When GemStone is first installed, AllClusterBuckets contains the following predefined cluster buckets (listed by cluster id): - 1.
-A generic bucket whose extent is "don't care".
-This bucket, the current default after session login, is invariant and may not be modified. - 2.
-A generic bucket whose extent is "don't care". - 3.
-A generic bucket whose extent is "don't care". - 4.
+When GemStone is first installed, AllClusterBuckets contains the following predefined cluster buckets (listed by cluster id): - 1.A generic bucket whose extent is "don't care".
+This bucket, the current default after session login, is invariant and may not be modified. - 2.A generic bucket whose extent is "don't care". - 3.A generic bucket whose extent is "don't care". - 4.
 The kernel classes "behaviorBucket", extent 1. - 5.
-The kernel classes "descriptionBucket", extent 1. - 6.
-The kernel classes "otherBucket", extent 1. - 7.
-A generic bucket whose extent is "don't care". - ConfigurationParameterDict.
+The kernel classes "descriptionBucket", extent 1.

+6.The kernel classes "otherBucket", extent 1.

+7.A generic bucket whose extent is "don't care".

+- ConfigurationParameterDict.
 This SymbolKeyValueDictionary is defined in the Globals dictionary, and is protected by the SystemObjectSecurityPolicy.
 Its keys list the names of the configuration parameters available to a session.
-Its values are only used internally in GemStone, to locate the values of the parameters themselves for an individual session. - ErrorSymbols.
-This SymbolDictionary is defined in the Globals dictionary, and is protected by the SystemObjectSecurityPolicy.
-It maps mnemonic symbols to error numbers. - GemStoneError.
-This SymbolDictionary is defined in the Globals dictionary, and is protected by the DataCuratorObjectSecurityPolicy.
-Each key is a Symbol representing a native language, and is associated with an Array of error messages in that language.
-Initially, this dictionary contains the single key #English.
+Its values are only used internally in GemStone, to locate the values of the parameters themselves for an individual session. - DbfHistory.
+This String describes the history of this repository, from the version in which it was first created, and each subsequent upgrade.